thedadams/vim-codespell/README.md

 # Commands
 * `:Codespell`: Run the spell checker once

-* To run it everytime you save a `*.py` file, add the following to your vimrc:
+* To run it every time you save a `*.py` file, add the following to your vimrc:
 ```
 :autocmd BufWritePre *.py :Codespell
 ```